ni/nidaqmx-python/README.rst

   AIChannel(name=Dev1/ai0)
   -0.14954069643238624

-Example code that adds multiple analog input channels to a task, configures their range, and reads data.
+Example code that adds multiple analog input channels to a task, configures their range, and reads data:

 .. code-block:: python